cerbos/cerbos-sdk-javascript/README.md

     policyVersion: "default", // optional
     kind: "blogPost", // the name of the resource kind in the policies
     instances: {
-      // Map of instances where the key is the ID for the resource
+      // Map of instances of resource where the key is the ID
-      resourceId1: {
+      article123: {
         attr: {
           // optional user-defined attributes used in policies
           authorId: "212324",
           status: "DRAFT",
+        },
+      },
+      article456: {
+        attr: {
+          // optional user-defined attributes used in policies
+          authorId: "56756",
+          status: "PUBLISHED",
         },
       },
     },